Some say…it’s the single greatest musical instrument ever invented.

 3. Takamine

-- The Palathetic pickup – which completely changed the way acoustic guitars were amplified
+- Palathetic pickups – which completely change the way acoustic guitars are amplified

-- The Parametric EQ – which allowed for much more precise equalization controls
+- Parametric EQs – which allow for much more precise equalization controls

-But the reason why it was such a game changer when first released back in 1979 is that instead of sitting under the saddle of the guitar, it is actually set up inside the soundboard and makes direct contact with the saddle…
+The Palathelic pickup was such a game changer when first released back in 1979 because rather than sitting under the saddle of the guitar (like normal)…

 Mid-Priced Models: